Just Judge Seeks Reinstatement After 'Kids for Cash' Corruption

 In 2002, Lokuta claims, along with the Luzerne County Controller, she contacted the FBI and gave it damning information.

-Also same year, Conahan removed Lokuta from the chambers she had occupied for 10 ten years at the Main Luzerne County Courthouse, and put her in "substandard Penn Place offices located several blocks away ... in an effort to remove Lokuta from his workings at the main Courthouse and in an attempt to hamper Lokuta's investigations," according to the complaint.
+Also that same year, Conahan removed Lokuta from the chambers she had occupied for 10 ten years at the Main Luzerne County Courthouse, and put her in "substandard Penn Place offices located several blocks away ... in an effort to remove Lokuta from his workings at the main Courthouse and in an attempt to hamper Lokuta's investigations," according to the complaint.